milonmaze/privacy-terms-observatory/workspace.google.com/terms/education_privacy.html.md

 Information we collect as you use core services

-As described fully in Google’s Cloud Privacy Notice, we also collect service data through the core services, including:
+As described fully in Google’s , we also collect service data through the core services, including:

 • Your account information, which includes things like name and email address.